 (Download a PDF copy of this Style Tipsheet.)

 (Note: Formatting your manuscript as follows is not required for submission.
 It just makes it a little easier to read.
 However, please do pay particular attention to items 4 – 8 below.)

 - Original manuscripts should be 1.5 spaced in 12 point Times New Roman.

-- In any long passages that are being read silently (journal or diary entries, letters, etc.)the overall section should be block indented by .40″ and the first line of each paragraph should be indented by .20″.
+- In any long passages that are being read silently (journal or diary entries, letters, etc.)the overall section should be block indented by .40″ and the first line of each paragraph should be indented by .20″ or .30″.
 Remember that the greeting and signature would be all the way to the left (block indented but not first-line indented).
 Again, use the paragraph formatting tool, not the tab bar.

 - The overall title of the work should be in bold font attribute and centered.

 - Any chapter or section titles should be in bold font attribute and left-justified.

 - At the end of a chapter, hit Enter twice and begin the next chapter.
 (Don’t use page breaks or otherwise force each chapter to begin on its own page.
 That’s for print publication layout, and even then it’s the layout artist’s job, not the writer’s.)

 - AVOID USING ALL CAPS (except radio station call signs, etc.), and nothing should be in bold font attribute except as indicated above.